We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Collect your luggage, then make your way into the Arrivals Hall where your driver will meet you.
 You will then be transferred to your final lodge.

 Sanctuary Sussi & Chuma is built on a dramatic bend of the Zambezi River in the Mosi-oa-Tunya National Park, 12 kilometres upstream from the world-famous Victoria Falls.
-Activities include walking safaris, canoe trips, game drives in the Mosi-oa-Tunya Park, sundowner cruises, walking tour of the Falls, and local school/village tours.
+Activities include walking safaris, canoe trips, game drives in the Mosi-oa-Tunya Park, sundowner cruises, a walking tour of the Falls, and local school/village tours.

 Victoria Falls - Zambia